wendysg/Getting_cleaning_data_project/CodeBook.md

 • "FrequencyBodyGyroscopeJerkMagnitudeSTD()"
 • "FrequencyBodyGyroscopeJerkMagnitudeMeanFreq()"

-Activity Labels
+Activity Labels <br>
-• WALKING: subject was walking during the test
+• WALKING: subject was walking during the test <br>
-• WALKING_UPSTAIRS: subject was walking up a staircase during the test
+• WALKING_UPSTAIRS: subject was walking up a staircase during the test <br>
-• WALKING_DOWNSTAIRS: subject was walking down a staircase during the test
+• WALKING_DOWNSTAIRS: subject was walking down a staircase during the test <br>
-• SITTING: subject was sitting during the test
+• SITTING: subject was sitting during the test <br>
-• STANDING: subject was standing during the test
+• STANDING: subject was standing during the test <br>
-• LAYING: subject was laying down during the test
+• LAYING: subject was laying down during the test <br>